Drake-Designer/Heat/README.md

 Welcome to the official website of Heat: we are a group of friends who play fun and groovy dance-funk music.
 Our sound is inspired by bands like Daft Punk, Chromeo and Franc Moody.. full of energy, rhythm and good vibes!

-We started this band for the love of music and performing live gigs.
+We all share a strong passion for music and enjoy listening to the same styles, so playing together felt natural from the start.
 Over time, we’ve played in local venues, recorded our songs, and grown closer as a team.
 I made this website to share our music with more people, show where we’re playing next, and make it easy for anyone to book us for a show.

-Whether you want to listen, learn more about us, or come see us live: this is the right place!
+Whether you want to listen, learn more about us, or come see us live.. this is the right place!

 ### Scope